touronc/diffusions-for-sbi/README.md

 - Use the `--losses` argument to plot the loss functions and the `--plot_samples` argument to visualize the reference and estimated posterior samples.

-Figures can be found in the `figures/sbibm/` folder with results for the main and additional tasks in the `main/` and `extra/` folders.
+Figures from the paper can be found in the `figures/sbibm/` folder with results for the main and additional tasks in the `main/` and `extra/` folders.

 ### JR-NMM example (cf. Section 4.3)